naeglinghaff/blog-python-django/README.md

 # Winged Messenger Blog

-A blog started at a DjangoGirls' event using Python and Django, deployed using pythonanywhere.
+A blog application started at a DjangoGirls' event using Python and Django.
+Built and maintained until now, inflicting my thoughts on the internet.

 ## Where to find it ##

 You can see the blog online at https://naeglinghaff.pythonanywhere.com/

+It will also shortly be available at katewriting.co.uk.

 ## Running code locally